alexk99/the_router/bras/bras_howto_eng.md

  		pass stateful final on v3 all
 	}

-Command "map v3 netmap 10.111.0.0/29" defines NAT translation of source IP addresses of packets going through v3 interface.
-Translation replaces a source ip address with an address from the pool 10.111.0.0/29.
+Command "map v3 netmap 10.111.0.0/29" defines NAT translation of the source IP address of packets going through v3 interface.
+Translation replaces the source ip address with an address from the pool 10.111.0.0/29.
-The new address of a packet is calculated by combining an original packet source address and the prefix 10.111.0.0/29.
+The translated source address is calculated by combining the prefix 10.111.0.0/29 and some bits from the original source address.

-	new address is: 10.111.0.0 plus first 8 bits from an original address.
+	new address is: 10.111.0.0 plus first 3 bits from the original address.
-	Where 8 is calculated as: 32 - 29 == 3 ^ 2 == 8, where 29 - is taken from the netmap command.
+	Where 3 is calculated as: 32 - pool prefix length, 32 - 29 == 3

 According to that rule, the same source ip address will always be translated to the same address from the defined address pool.